No products in the cart.

 Forcing a patina on a knife blade may sound like a silly idea at first.
 After all, knifemakers spend countless hours polishing and finishing the knives so that they look their absolute best.
-However, patinas can serve other purposes like, to protect the knife blade from oxidation and give it a unique appearance.
+However, patinas can serve other purposes, like protecting the knife blade from oxidation and giving it a unique appearance.

-A vinegar-based or instant coffee (fresh coffee has too much oil) forced patina is the preferred choice when a more even finish is desired.
-For more creative patterns, mustard patinas give more options.
+A vinegar or instant coffee (fresh coffee has too much oil) forced patina is the preferred choice when a more even finish is desired.
+For more creative patterns, mustard patinas can give more options.

 Supplies you’ll need: